 Most images can be made accessible using alternative (alt) text descriptions.
-But more complex images require more description than the limited text (one or two brief sentences) that may be used in the image alternative text attribute.
+More complex images, though, require more description than the limited text (one or two brief sentences) that may be used in the image alternative text attribute.

-Listed below are techniques that can be used to provide additional descriptions for complex images (including graphs, maps, diagrams and charts).
-They are recommended by the Diagram Center, a leading source on image accessibility.
+Listed below are techniques that can be used to provide additional descriptions for complex images (including graphs, maps, diagrams, and charts).
+These techniques are recommended by the Diagram Center, a leading source on image accessibility.

 Use a caption